kyranet/canvas-constructor/guides/Getting Started/InstallingCanvas.md

 # Installing Canvas

 Let's start off by introducing what canvas is.
 In HTML, the `<canvas>` element can be used to draw images via scripting with JavaScript.
-The canvas that we're talking about is a Cairo backed canvas implementation for NodeJS.
+The canvas that we're talking about is a Cairo backed canvas implementation for **Node.js**.
 An example of something that can be done with canvas is this.

 ![Canvas Command](https://raw.githubusercontent.com/kyranet/canvasConstructor/master/guides/assets/canvas-example.png)